 Bio: Jenna Burrell is a Professor in the School of Information at UC Berkeley.
-Her research focuses on how marginalized communities adapt digital technologies to meet their needs and to pursue their goals and ideals.
+Her research focuses on how historically and systematically excluded communities adapt digital technologies to meet their needs and to pursue their goals and ideals.
 She is the co-director of the Algorithmic Fairness and Opacity Working Group, which brings together faculty and students from across the UC-Berkeley campus to facilitate research on how algorithmic systems can be designed, used, or regulated to support more equitable and just societies.
 Burrell is the author of Invisible Users: Youth in the Internet Cafes of Urban Ghana (The MIT Press).
 She is currently writing up her research findings from a multi-year project about rural communities that host critical Internet infrastructure such as fiber optic cables and data centers.
 She earned a PhD in Sociology from the London School of Economics and a BA in Computer Science from Cornell University.

 Press Coverage / Blog Contributions: